-During the six months ended December 31, 2016, the Company closed two tranches of unsecured convertible debenture financings for gross proceeds of \$7,352,000 and a senior secured credit facility with Sprott for up to US\$20,000,000 to fund development and construction of the Company's Moss Mine Project.
-The Sprott facility is available to be drawn in up to four tranches and the first tranche of US\$5,000,000 was advanced to the Company.
+During the nine months ended March 31, 2017, the Company closed two tranches of unsecured convertible debenture financings for gross proceeds of \$7,352,000 and a senior secured credit facility (the "Facility") with Sprott Private Resource Lending (Collector), LP ("Sprott") for up to US\$20,000,000 to fund development and construction of the Company's Moss Mine Project.
+The Facility is available to be drawn in up to four tranches and the first tranche of US\$5,000,000 was advanced to the Company.